-1. DNCP - Docket No. E-22, Sub 464
+1. DENC - Docket No. E-22, Sub 464

 On May 7, 2015, the Commission issued its Order Approving Revised Cost Recovery and Incentive Mechanism and Granting Waiver (Order on Revised Mechanism).
-That Order required that the Public Staff and DNCP initiate a limited review of performance incentive provisions of the Company's Mechanism, as agreed to in the Mechanism, and file on or before March 1, 2017, an updated performance incentive proposal (or separate proposals if agreement cannot be reached) for the Commission's review and approval.
-The Order further provided that the Public Staff will initiate a formal review of the Company's Mechanism no later than October 1, 2019, unless requested to do so earlier by any interested party.
+That Order required that the Public Staff and DENC initiate a limited review of performance incentive provisions of the Company's DSM/EE Cost Recovery Mechanism (Mechanism), as agreed to in the Mechanism, and file on or before March 1, 2017, an updated performance incentive proposal (or separate proposals if agreement cannot be reached) for the Commission's review and approval.
+The Order further provided that the Public Staff will initiate a formal review of the Company's Mechanism no After two extensions of time requested by the parties and granted by the Commission, on April, 20, 2017, DENC and the Pubic Staff filed a Joint Proposal for New PPO with the Commission.

-On February 27, 2017, the Public Staff requested that the Commission grant it an extension of time to file its proposed revisions to the Mechanism.
-The Commission granted this request on February 28, 2017, and allowed the parties to have until March 30, 2017, to file the revisions.
-On March 28, 2017, the parties requested a second extension of time to file, which was granted on March 29, 2017.
-This second extension allowed the parties until April 20, 2017, to file their proposed revisions to the Mechanism.
-On April, 20, 2017, both DNCP and the Pubic Staff filed a Joint Proposal for New PPO with the Commission.
 Attached to the Joint Proposal as Appendix A was a revised Mechanism, with recommended additions to the Mechanism underlined and recommended deletions shown with strikethrough.
-DNCP and the Public Staff stated that they believe the recommended Mechanism revisions are a reasonable implementation of Paragraph 69 of the revised Mechanism that was approved in the Commission's 2015 Order.
+DENC and the Public Staff stated that they believe the recommended Mechanism revisions were a reasonable implementation of Paragraph 69 of the revised Mechanism that was approved in the Commission's 2015 Order.
 Further, they stated that the recommended changes would be applicable to DSM and EE measures and programs from Vintage Year 2017 forward, and that the revised Mechanism that was approved in the 2015 Order would be applicable to vintage years before 2017.
-Finally, the Public Staff and DNCP recommended that the Commission issue an Order approving their recommended revisions to the Mechanism.
+Finally, the Public Staff and DENC recommended that the Commission issue an Order approving their recommended revisions to the Mechanism.
 No other party intervened or filed comments regarding revisions to the Mechanism.